|

 August, economic expansion peaks

-September 3rd, stock market prices peak, with New York Times
+September 3rd, stock market prices peak, with New York Times index of industrial stocks at 452

 October 24th, "Black Thursday," recorded sales of shares hits